-Required Reading:University students will be provided with an up-to-date reading list via the VU Collaborate system.Price, K. (Ed.).
-(2012).
-Aboriginal and Torres Strait Islander Education: An Introduction for the Teaching Profession.
-Cambridge University Press.
+Required Reading: University students will be provided with an up-to-date reading list via the VU Collaborate system.

-Assessment: Review, Summarise state and national Humanities curriculum agendas to produce a teaching statement (600 words), 20%.
+Assessment:Review, Summarise state and national Humanities curriculum agendas to produce a teaching statement (600 words), 20%.
 Project, Plan of action for the inclusion of Aboriginal and Torres Strait Islander perspectives in learning and teaching (900 words), 30%.
 Essay, Integration of Aboriginal and Torres Strait Islander perspectives across the curriculum and develop strategies to inform children (1500 words), 50%.